Stephenville, New Jersey: Local community developments and oppositions (1960–1968)

 On April 20, 1960, Stephenville residents joined with the Edison Township Planning Board in opposition to reject the residential development plans for the Holiday Homes community, which projected to build 76 residential homes northeast of Stephenville, on a plot of land east of Plainfield Road and off of Oak Tree Road.
 The Holiday Homes community had projected to relocate or remove Prospect Street, Washington Avenue and Bradford Road and subdivide land to smaller than legally allowed parcels for residential construction.
 The contractors revised their plans by increasing the plot sizes and reducing the number of homes to 60, and resubmitted their application to the Edison Township Planning Board under the name Vitality Estates.
 Vitality Estates was approved but was renamed Edison Oaks in 1961 and became a nearby neighborhood of Stephenville.

 In June 1962, Edison Township announced the city's future Master Plan, which proposed the enlargement and extension of Stephenville Parkway into a multi-lane, high-traffic roadway.
 Stephenville Parkway was to be extended easterly to connect it with Oak Tree Road at the Grove Avenue intersection, and would be extended westerly through Dismal Swamp to meetup with Talmadge Road in South Edison Township near Interstate 287 and the industrial area.
 It was revealed that Edison Township's Master Plan had been in development by the Planning Board since 1952, and that, in an effort to accommodate of the growing population, the township hoped to divert some of the heavy traffic from Route 27.
 On August 15, 1962, 150 residents of Stephenville attended Edison Township's Planning Board meeting to criticize the proposal.
 They also protested a new street straightening out of a bend to connect Plainfield Road to Park Avenue.

 On September 12, 1962, Spex Industries announced the construction of a new plant to be located at 3880 Park Avenue, across from Stephenville.
-It was the area's first industrial corporation and the company moved in in January 1963.
+It was the area's first industrial corporation and the company moved in during January 1963.
 On September 25, 1962, Stephenville resident Sidney Stephens became the owner of the Stephenville Cities Service station at 3875 Park Avenue.